XayEss/Assignment4/README.txt

         through which all image manipulations are called.
       - ImageHandlerImpl - an implementation of ImageHandler to handle the storing and extraction of images as well as delegating to an ImageManipulator for manipulating images.
-      - NoSuchImageException - An Exception to that is thrown when there is not image stored with the given name.
+      - NoSuchImageException - An Exception to that is thrown when there is no image stored with the given name.
   Controller:
     Interfaces:
       - Controller - The main controller interface to control the program flow.